 Many oxidized pollutants, such as nitrate, perchlorate, bromate, and chlorinated solvents, can be microbially reduced to less toxic or less soluble forms.
 For drinking water treatment, an electron donor must be added.
 Hydrogen is an ideal electron donor, as it is non-toxic, inexpensive, and sparsely soluble.
 We tested a hydrogen-based, hollow-fiber membrane biofilm reactor (MBfR) for reduction of perchlorate, bromate, chlorate, chlorite, chromate, selenate, selenite, and dichloromethane.
 The influent included 5 mg/L nitrate or 8 mg/L oxygen as a primary electron accepting substrate, plus 1 mg/L of the contaminant.
 The mixed-culture reactor was operated at a pH of 7 and with a 25 minute hydraulic detention time.
 High recirculation rates provided completely mixed conditions.
 The objective was to screen for the reduction of each contaminant.
 The tests were short-term, without allowing time for the reactor to adapt to the contaminants.
 Nitrate and oxygen were reduced by over 99 percent for all tests.
 Removals for the contaminants ranged from a minimum of 29% for chlorate to over 95% for bromate.
 Results show that the tested contaminants can be removed as secondary substrates in an MBfR, and that the MBfR may be suitable for treating these and other oxidized contaminants in drinking water.

-Hydrogen-based hollow-fiber membrane biofilm reactor (MBfR) for removing oxidized contaminants
+Hydrogen-based, hollow-fiber membrane biofilm reactor for reduction of perchlorate and other oxidized contaminants

 Download citation file: